Skip to content

 • Adaptive coping mechanisms: These are healthy and effective ways of dealing with stress, such as seeking social support, practicing mindfulness, or engaging in physical activity.
 Individuals who use adaptive coping mechanisms have better mental and physical health outcomes.1

-Unhealthy coping mechanisms can be divided into two categories: unhealthy problem-focused coping mechanisms and unhealthy emotion-focused coping mechanisms.
+Unhealthy coping mechanisms can be divided into two categories: unhealthy problem-focused coping mechanisms and unhealthy emotion-focused coping mechanisms, a distinction rooted in Richard Lazarus and Susan Folkman’s model of stress and coping.
 Both forms involve attempts to address the source of stress in ways that are ultimately ineffective or harmful.

 Problem-Focused